Sustainability at Home – How to buy better

 Next step, get your hands dirty and grow your own food!

-Planting and growing your own food is the perfect way to save some money, get outdoors and learn a lifelong skill you can also teach your kids.
+Planting and growing your own food is the perfect way to save some money, get outdoors and learn a skill you can pass on to your friends and family.
 Plus, you’ll feel a sense of achievement!

 Not sure where to start?
-Try planting some of your favourite herbs as they’re cheap and can save you dollars at the supermarket!
+Try planting some of your favourite herbs, they’re cheap and can save you dollars at the supermarket!
 Visit your local nursery, pick up some pots and few plants and give it a go.
-The Gardening Australia webpage has great tips about what to plant and when!
+Sustainable Gardening Australia has great tips about what to plant and when based on your local climate!

 And if you’re stuck for space, try community gardening where you can learn from experienced gardeners and get to know the locals.
-Check Sustainability Victoria’s guide or find out where your closest community garden is.
+Find out where your closest community garden is.

 Now it’s time to repair or borrow!